wrk666/SquareRootBA_project/README.md

-# SquareRootBA_project
+This project aims to rewrite a set of Bundle Adjustment solvers based on QR decomposition withouot optimization problem solver, and then we compare our solvers with ceres solver.
+The whole project frame is based on the online VIO Course of DeepBlue Institute.

-This is the project of Square Root Bundle Adjustment implementation, based on online VIO Course of DeepBlue Institute.
+For more details of this project, please refer to my blog: [https://blog.csdn.net/qq_37746927/article/details/135449043](https://blog.csdn.net/qq_37746927/article/details/135449043)